Kansas City Workers’ Compensation Attorneys

 Or Call Us Now at (816) 221-2288 or (844) 243-2288 to discuss your case.

-Every employee in Missouri should always keep in mind that they have an inherent set of rights while working.
-However, due to the benefits and protections awarded to employees under the Workers’ Compensation Law, there are some limitations.
+Every employee in Missouri should keep in mind that he or she has an inherent set of rights.
+However there are some limitations.
 For example, the employer has the right to choose the authorized treating doctor.
 If you decided to go to your own doctor, then your employer may not have to pay for your medical bills.
-Some rights that you, as the employee, have include paid mileage for trips to the doctor (subject to 500-mile round trip limit), compensation for scarring and disfigurement, and permanent total disability benefits, among many others.
+Some rights that you, as the employee, have include paid mileage for trips to the doctor (subject to a 500-mile round trip limit), compensation for scarring and disfigurement, and permanent total disability benefits, among many others.

 Injuries Covered Under Missouri Compensation Law

 Injuries that can occur at the workplace are organized into two distinctive categories, including “accidental injuries” and “occupational diseases.”
 An accidental injury generally occurs suddenly, such as a slip and fall that results in an ankle injury or back pain from lifting a heavy object.
-Accidental injuries are solely compensable if there is beyond a reasonable doubt that the injury was work related and that work was the prevailing factor causing injury.
+Accidental injuries are solely compensable if the injury was definitively work related and that work was the prevailing factor causing injury.